Jordon-Notts/VexU-OverUnder-groupProject/Trials.md

 if the combine error is too big to be userble,

-1. can changes to the script increase the accuracy,
+1. can changes to the script increase the accuracy (dial in wheel diameter and wheel span vairibles),
    1. are there things i havent accounted for in my calculations
 2. additional sensors might need to be used.